py-bootcamp/learn-python-with-tdd/hello-world.md

 What have we done here?

-We refactored test with `pytest.parametrize`, a way to parametrize your test using a collection of values.
+We refactored test with `parametrize`, a way to parametrize your test using a collection of values.

 `parametrize` is a utils coming from the `pytest` suite, it reduces duplication by running the same test with different parameters.

-A few new concepts:

-* In our function signature we have made a _named return value_ `(prefix string)`.
-* This will create a variable called `prefix` in your function.
-  * It will be assigned the "zero" value.
-This depends on the type, for example `int`s are 0 and for strings it is `""`.
-    * You can return whatever it's set to by just calling `return` rather than `return prefix`.
-  * This will display in the Go Doc for your function so it can make the intent of your code clearer.
-* `default` in the switch case will be branched to if none of the other `case` statements match.
-* The function name starts with a lowercase letter.
-In Go public functions start with a capital letter and private ones start with a lowercase.
-We don't want the internals of our algorithm to be exposed to the world, so we made this function private.

 ## Wrapping up